-Why do people stop trusting in one another?
+Why do team members stop trusting in one another?
 And what happens to a team when trust disappears?
-To answer these questions, let’s start with a fable.
+To answer these questions, let’s start with a story.

 About a year ago, Abigail began her first day on a new job.
 She was a software engineer, new to the workforce, and eager to make a good impression on her colleagues.
 At the end of the day, she noticed a fine, jagged line on the floor of the office, stretching the length of the building.
 She examined it, puzzled.
 She was pretty sure she hadn’t noticed it earlier and almost as sure that it hadn’t been there when she’d arrived.
 For a moment she considered asking someone about it, but she didn’t feel comfortable inquiring about structural integrity on her first day.